meanbee/magecert/request-flow.md

 The standard router maps a path to an action by splitting it into `base_url/frontname/controller/action`.
 The `frontname` is then mapped to a module by way of the configuration files.
 The controller file is then located at `/path/to/module/base/controllers/{Name}Controller.php

-Unmapped requests read the Default router where they are rewritten to a 404 page and get mappy by the Standard router on the next iteration.
+Unmapped requests read the Default router where they are rewritten to a 404 page and get mapped by the Standard router on the next iteration.

 Before dispatch, request module, controller, action and parameters are set.
 Then it is passed to the controller (all within the Standard router).